 Researchers have come up with many theories about IBS.

 I'm going to dig into a few of these theories and show how they link up to genetics.
 Then you can check your genetic data, and use that info to figure out the IBS solutions that may work best for you.

-Carbs are supposed to be digested, broken down and absorbed, in the small intestines.
-When that doesn't happen — either due to lack of enzymes to break them down or increased gut motility — the carbs end up in the colon.
-Extra carbs in the colon feed the bacteria there, and they party all night, giving off gas.
+Carbs should be digested, broken down, and absorbed in the small intestines.
+When that doesn't happen -- either due to lack of enzymes to break them down or increased gut motility -- the carbs end up in the colon.
+Extra carbs in the colon feed the bacteria there, and they party all night, giving off-gas.

 While frank deficiencies of the enzymes that break down different carbohydrates are somewhat rare, researchers are now discovering that partial deficiencies could be causing IBS symptoms for some people.[ref]